 57. Have students share their personal goals for their first semester

 On a common whiteboard or wall, have students share goals that can be either academic- or involvement-related.
 For example: “Make three new friends by the end of the first month” or “go to the gym three times a week.”

 58. Incentivize ridesharing

 Florida International University implemented RideFlag, which is a software solution that helps with carpooling on campus.

 59. Encourage public transportation, walking, and biking

-Bring a bike-share program to campus, encourage rewards for students who walk to campus who live within two miles, and see if your bus system has a stop at multiple points on campus.
-Urban campuses often offer discounts for taking the train and utilize discount programs in general so students can get to class, despite any imposing weather conditions.
+Bring a bike-share program to campus, encourage rewards for students who walk to campus, and see if your bus system has a stop at multiple points on campus.
+Urban campuses often offer discounts for taking the train and utilize discount programs in general so students can get to class despite any imposing weather conditions.

 60. Work with local or on-campus coffee shops to host homework hours

 Have chats about productivity and provide free coffee.
 This is also a great way to get students off campus for new connection opportunities and take a break from the bustle of campus life.

 And give them examples.
 Check out this awesome resource at mymorningroutine.com.